 Several companies are currently developing LIDAR sensors, for automotive and robotics use, among other purposes.
 Apple has also used the same core premise of technology for its own custom sensors, called the LiDAR Scanner that launched on the iPad Pro and later appeared in the high-end iPhone 12 Pro Max.

-Now, Apple is currently in talks with several sensor companies, Bloomberg reported, citing insiders with knowledge of the negotiations.
-Talks are still ongoing, it is suggested, and Apple is believed to have yet to select a possible LIDAR candidate.
-Whichever hardware device is chosen, it should be compatible with the custom software that the Apple Project Titan EV project has been working on over the last few years.
+Now Apple is in talks with sensor companies, Bloomberg reported, and cited insiders with knowledge of the negotiations.
+Talks are still ongoing, it is suggested, and Apple is believed that it has not yet selected a possible LIDAR candidate.
+Whichever hardware device is chosen, it must be compatible with the specific software that the Apple Project Titan EV project has been working on over the last few years.

 Apple reportedly wants to acquire Drive.ai startup to fulfil the company’s ambition to expand into the self-driving vehicle business.